chicio/chicio.github.io/_posts/2017-12-07-physically-base-rendering-introduction.md

 ---

-Physically Based Rendering (PBR) is one of the lastest trend of the last years in computer graphics.
+Physically Based Rendering (PBR) is one of the latest trend of the last years in computer graphics.
 PBR is "everywhere" in computer graphics.
 Buuuut wait, what is it PBR :fearful:?
 PBR uses physically correct lighting and shading models to treat light as it behaves in the real world.
  As a consequence of the fact that what could be seen in a computer graphics application is decided by how light is represented, with PBR